 Inadequate lighting can contribute to a slip-and-fall injury, and it’s usually easier to show that a defendant knew or should have known about that issue than about a specific spill on the floor.

-Many times we see poor lighting slip-and-falls at or near:
+Many times our Fort Lauderdale attorneys see poor lighting slip-and-falls at or near:

 Pool areas.
 Many pool designers like to create ambiance in their designs, and this often means incorporating lower lighting, particularly for indoor pools or night swimming.
 However, pools are notoriously dangerous for inadequate lighting falls because slippery surfaces and puddles can be hidden by darkness.